 Appi in Hachimantai is the biggest ski resort in Iwate Prefecture, the powder jewel of the north.
 With numerous day trip options available to neighbouring areas it’s also the perfect base to ski the whole magnificent and still mostly undiscovered region.

 Appi has always had a lot going for it.
-The upside-down pudding bowl shaped main mountain offers a steeper top third that mellows out in the mid-section then flattens out in front of the slopeside hotels, providing near perfect progressive terrain.
-This pudding is topped with regular dumps of #hachipow – snow as light and dry as any in Japan.
+The upside-down pudding bowl shaped main mountain offers a steeper top third that mellows out in the mid-section then flattens out in front of the slopeside hotels.
+This shape provides near perfect progressive terrain.
+The pudding is topped with regular dumps of #hachipow – snow as light and dry as any in Japan.
 Up here you are not far south of Hokkaido, and the Siberian Express weather systems deliver superb snow.

-If you prefer groomers we have rated it Japan’s best for that.
-The main runs are immaculately groomed, and some re-groomed through the day.
-And then again ahead of night skiing, which runs about a third of the way up the mountain.
+If you prefer groomers we have rated it Japan’s best for grooming quality.
+The main runs are immaculately groomed, and some even re-groomed through the day.
+That’s American style pampering which is even handier here as it snows a lot.
+They re-groom again ahead of night skiing, which runs about a third of the way up the mountain.

 Powder access policy at Appi